About our new IV Uniform

 The new blue and white uniform brings standardisation, whilst respecting the Jamat’s socio-cultural diversity, functionality and climate variations.

 The connective nature of the motif symbolises a unified goal, and the interlinking of din and duniya, faith and world.
-The final letter of Lillaah is rendered in the shape of a leaf and, along with the deep green colour, aims to remind us of our responsibility to care for the natural environment.
+The final letter of Lillaah is rendered in the shape of a leaf and, aims to remind us of our responsibility to care for the natural environment.
 The round outer shape suggests a globe, recalling that, despite our differences, we share one world – the Earth – as our home.